-An MAO may specify the providers through whom enrollees may obtain services if it ensures that all Original Medicare covered services and supplemental benefits contracted for, by, or on behalf of Medicare enrollees are available and accessible under the coordinated care requirements.
+An MA plan may specify the providers through whom enrollees may obtain services if it ensures that all original Medicare covered services and supplemental benefits contracted for, by, or on behalf of Medicare enrollees are available and accessible under the coordinated care requirements.

-MAOs are required to maintain and monitor a network of appropriate providers, supported by written arrangements, that is sufficient to provide adequate access to covered services to meet the needs of the population served.
+Plans are required to maintain and monitor a network of appropriate providers, supported by written arrangements, that is sufficient to provide adequate access to covered services to meet the needs of the population served.
 This involves ensuring that services are geographically accessible and consistent with local community patterns of care.
-In other words, the MAO must ensure that providers are distributed so that no member residing in the service area must travel an unreasonable distance to obtain covered services.
-An example of CMS standards for access is provided by the Health Service Delivery (HSD) tables during a plan's initial application.
-The HSD process uses a partially automated procedure that measures access by county and specialty.
-The assessment measures used include measuring the number of providers as well as the average distance and time needed for projected plan members to access each specialist in each county.
+In other words, the plan must ensure that providers are distributed so that no enrollee residing in the service area must travel an unreasonable distance to obtain covered services.
+CMS standards for access is provided by the Health Service Delivery (HSD) tables used to evaluate plan networks during the initial application.
+The HSD process uses a mostly automated process to measure access by county and specialty.
+The assessment measures used include measuring the number of providers, as well as the average distance and time needed for projected plan enrollees to access each provider and facility in each county.